 Biodiversity

-Among the many plant and animal species found in Côte d'Ivoire are more than 5,000 distinct kinds of plants and many threatened species include the African forest elephant and Western chimpanzee.
-National parks and conservation areas the nation has established help to save its biodiversity as well.
+Among the many plant and animal species found in Côte d'Ivoire are more than 5,000 distinct kinds of plants, and many threatened species include the African forest elephant and Western chimpanzee.
+The national parks and conservation areas that the nation has established help to save its biodiversity as well.

 Languages